ArijitKD/Regalter/README.md

 ## Possible uses of Regalter
 The recent releases of Windows 10 does not allow the user to enter the user and organization names during installation.
-Instead it asks the user to sign in with his/her Microsoft account.
+Instead it asks the user to sign in with their Microsoft account.
 The user and organization names are extracted from the user's Microsoft account information.
-However, if the user skips signing in to his/her Microsoft account then the organization name is not written to the Windows Registry.
+However, if the user skips signing in to their Microsoft account then the organization name is not written to the Windows Registry.
 That is when you need a simple tool like Regalter.
-Again, when the user wishes to transfer his/her Windows
+Again, when the user wishes to transfer their Windows
-PC's ownership to someone else and he/she wishes to change the registered owner and organization names, Regalter makes the work easy for the user.
+PC's ownership to someone else and they wish to change the registered owner and organization names, Regalter makes the work easy for the user.

 ## Description